Salisbury and Southampton Canal: Southampton branch

 "The old tunnel having been on a level and open at its extremities whatever percolation of water entered it either from the sides or above flowed out at both ends.
 The crossing of the new tunnel in no way affected this drainage...so the soil (a black Clay) continued firm enough to support the brickwork laid upon it.
 But by the filling up solid of a portion of it, leaving a hollow interval...the accumulation of water in seeking an egress has entered into, saturated, and sodden the clay on which the new Tunnel stands, and it is now incapable of supporting its weight."

 The situation below ground caused problems when the foundations for Marland House were being dug in 1963, and the heading was reopened between the railway tunnel and the canal tunnel in 1965.
 This revealed that the brickwork was still in good condition at that point, but that the tunnel was largely filled with rubble as reported in 1847, and contained water below the level of the adjacent railway tunnel.
 The heading was sealed behind a partial relining of this section of the railway tunnel in 1983.

-Further ground movements in 1975 led the city council to dig shafts at the former King Edwards school building on Havelock Road, and to drill boreholes into the remaining sections of the canal tunnel, to investigate the situation.
-The tunnel was entered via these shafts towards the Western end and pumped out.
-This allowed recording, measuring and photography before the tunnel was finally filled with flyash to prevent further ground movement.
-At this time the former Western tunnel portal was located beneath the then R J Mitchell museum to the North of Kinsbridge Lane.
-This area is today bounded by the multi storey car park, BBC site and Kingsbridge Lane pedestrian area.
-Early maps of this location show a water feature in the grounds of Kingsfield and later Kingsbridge House and the school on the site.
+Further ground movements in 1975 led the city council to dig shafts at the former King Edward's School building on Havelock Road, and to drill boreholes into the remaining sections of the canal tunnel, to investigate the situation.
+The tunnel was entered via these shafts towards the western end and was pumped out.
+This allowed recording, measuring and photography before the tunnel was filled with flyash to prevent further ground movement.
+At this time, the former western tunnel portal lay beneath the then R J Mitchell museum to the north of Kingsbridge Lane.
+This area is today bounded by a multi-storey car park, a BBC site and Kingsbridge Lane pedestrian area.
+Early maps of this area show a water feature in the grounds of Kingsfield, and later Kingsbridge House and the school on the site.
 This appears on both the 1846 street map of Southampton and the 25 inch Ordnance Survey map dated 1897.
 A line drawn between this and an earthwork feature shown on the 1846 map in what later became Palmerston Park approximates to the documented length of the canal tunnel of between 560 or 580 yards.
-This feature lay just to the North of "Canal View" on this map, but no other details of the canal are shown around the tunnel area.
+This earthwork feature lay just to the north of "Canal View" on this map, but no other details of the canal are shown around the tunnel area.